lucasdvsantos/lucasdvsantos/README.md

 <h1>Hi there, I'm Lucas David 👋</h1>
 <p>Graduate in System Analysis and Development at FATEC São Caetano do Sul.
-Deepening and strengthening knowledge to become a Python Developer
+Deepening and strengthening knowledge to become a developer

 <h3>About me:</h3>
-🌱 I’m currently learning Python<br>
 📫 How to reach me: santoslucasdavid@gmail.com<br>

 <div style="display: inline_block">